Moskvitch G4

 The Moskvitch G4 were sports cars from Moskvitch released in 1963.
+Like the G3, they used the same engine as the Moskvitch 407, a 1358 cc pushrod four producing 76 PS at 5500 rpm.
+Compared to Western racecars, the G4 was too heavy and suffered from poor aerodynamics.
+The G4 used a rigid spaceframe chassis, with aluminium skin.

-Like the G3, they used the same engine as the Moskvitch 407.
-In 1965, all three G4's were re-engined with units based on the engine in the Moskvitch 408.
-These engines were fitted with twin Weber 40DCO carburettors, advanced valve timing, and new camshafts giving 81 bhp.
-The G4's were then redesignated as G4A's.
-A G4A (the first production G4) was fitted with a Moskvitch 412 based engine, the DM, rated at 92 bhp, leading to the G4M.
+In 1965, all three G4's were re-engined with units based on the engine in the Moskvitch 408 and redesignated G4A.
+The G4A also received smaller, 13-inch wheels in lieu of the earlier, 15-inch units.
+While the initial design had been fitted with a quartet of domestically produced Lenkarz-K99M motorcycle carburetors, the G4As were fitted with twin, imported Weber 40DCO carburettors.
+The engines also had the valve timing advanced, and new camshafts, giving 81 PS at 5,600 rpm.

+One G4A (the first production G4) was fitted with a larger, 1.5-litre Moskvitch 412-based engine, the DM, rated at 92 PS, becoming the G4M.
 During 1967–1968, the two remaining G4A's were converted into G4M's.
 Two G4M's were rebuilt into Moskvitch G5's in 1968.
-The third G4M was raced until 1972 (it was not converted).
+The third G4M was raced until 1972 – it was not converted to a G5, but it was updated with a twin-cam version of the 412 engine, producing 100 PS.
 The G4's had independent suspension, both front and rear (from the Moskvitch 407), and were successful in several USSR championships.